MohammadiyaQureshi/Python-resturant/README.md

-# 🧾 Python Restaurant Ordering System (Final Enhanced Version)
+# 🧾 Python Restaurant Ordering System

 This is an interactive terminal-based Python project where users can place food orders from a small menu.
 It includes quantity input, real-time bill calculation, and a clean final summary.
 Built with simple conditionals and loops — perfect for beginners!